 WHAT WILL YOU LEARN?

-TI School is organized in cooperation with Mykolas Romeris University in Vilnius.
-Upon completion of the TI School course, the students receive 6 ECTS (European Credit Transfer System) credits, which only stresses the fact that you come to school to learn and are required to do additional preparatory reading before the School starts.
-The course reading material is published in advance and students are encouraged to get in touch with TI School organizers for additional reading suggestions.
+Transparency School is organized in cooperation with Mykolas Romeris University in Vilnius.
+Upon completion of the Transparency School course, the students receive 6 ECTS (European Credit Transfer System) credits, which only stresses the fact that you come to school to learn and are required to do additional preparatory reading before the School starts.
+The course reading material is published in advance and students are encouraged to get in touch with Transparency School organizers for additional reading suggestions.

 The School curriculum is presented through a variety of learning modules such as lectures, seminars, training, discussions, field trips, film screenings and social events.
 The program follows a conscious schedule which, as the week goes by, gradually moves away from introductory topics and to seminars and training aimed to address particular subjects and let participants to acquire new skill sets.
 In short, the aim of the program is leave you inspired and empowered by creating opportunities to learn in small groups as well as through mentoring hours.

 The School features three teaching modules that cover the public sector, the private sector and civic empowerment tools.
 Each module deals both with theory and practice and includes:

 Public sector – grand and small corruption, measuring corruption, state capture, political party financing, public procurement, etc.